ds4se/chapters/venkatesh-prasad-ranganath/simpleExplanationsAreBetter.md

-# Models are Good.
-Simple Explanations are Better.
+# While models are good, simple explanations are better

 My first foray into using "data-science" for software engineering was both twisted and interesting.
 It was twisted as I approached the problem with program analysis and formal methods background and ended up using data science/mining to tackle the problem.
 It was interesting as I uncovered numerous insights (not all novel) about data science for software engineering (and possibly other purposes).
 Here is one such insight.